THERE is a Cinderella chapter to the story of the Genesee.

 I assume that all Western New Yorkers are familiar with the glories of the park.
 If they are not, if they have journeyed to far places to gratify their love of the beautiful and neglected a scenic wonderland in their own back yard, they are to be pitied.

 The Indians who once ruled this whole Genesee Country had better sense.
-The untutored savage felt in his bones the matchless beauty of the place and wove songs and legends about "the three singing falls of the Jungies" at Portage, the carrying place for the war canoes.
+The untutored savage felt in his bones the matchless beauty of the place and wove songs and legends about "the three singing falls of the Jungles" at Portage, the carrying place for the war canoes.

 * * * * *